 - CSA VZ58 with magwell adapter: $1100

 - Bushmaster ACR DMR: $3300

 That all said, an AR-15 of some flavor is easily the most pragmatic choice you can make.

-If you’re in an irons-only class, your choice of optics is already made for you but if you’re in Tactical or above, you’ve got some choice.
+If you’re in Limited class, your choice of optics is a red dot or iron sights, but if you’re in Tactical or above, you’ve got some choice.
 If your local club is limited in range, a red dot will be fast and easy to use.
 If your range has some longer distances available, you should look at a red dot + swing magnifier combo or a 1-4 scope.
 An illuminated 1-4 with a lever on the zoom ring for fast changes, plus a ballistic reticle of some sort that offers bullet drops at set ranges will be the most flexible.
 If you’re having trouble picking one, I’ve got a whole article on 1-4 scopes here.
 I used to use a Bushnell AR223 1-4, now I use a Primary Arms 1-6 ACSS.

 Belt vs Tactical Vest vs Battle-belt

 To carry your gear, there are a few options.